pekoto-zz/GCP-Big-Data-ML/README.md

 * Managed data storage

-* Pay for data stored and querie run, or flat tier
+* Pay for data stored and queries run, or flat tier
-* Analysis engine: takes in data and run analyis/model building
+* Analysis engine: takes in data and run analysis/model building
 * Can connect to BigQuery from other tools

 __Sample Query__